aubarb/My-Reddit-Lite/src/notes.md

 Need to create a block for comments that will be below the post By default it is dislay: none, onclick display = block inside this block I render xcomment by mapping over

+How to change style of what is selected? create state selected setSelected = empty array element have an id handleSelected = (id) => {

+}